- 184.108.40.206 Installing the PAM Authentication Plugin

 file name suffix might be different on your system.
 The file

 location must be the directory named by the

 |Client-side plugin name|

 |Library file name|

 The library file includes only the server-side plugin.
 The

 libmysqlclient client library.
 See

-The server-side PAM authentication plugin is included only in commercial distributions.
+The server-side PAM authentication plugin is included only in MySQL Enterprise Edition.
 It is not included in MySQL community distributions.
 The client-side clear-text plugin that communicates with the server-side plugin is built into the MySQL client library and is included in all distributions, including community distributions.
-This permits clients from any 5.6.10 or newer distribution to connect to a server that has the server-side plugin loaded.
+This permits clients from any MySQL 5.6.10 or higher distribution to connect to a server that has the server-side plugin loaded.